Pulmonary hypertension: Nitric oxide-soluble guanylate cyclase pathway

 In normal conditions, the vascular endothelial nitric oxide synthase produces nitric oxide from L-arginine in the presence of oxygen.

 This nitric oxide diffuses into neighboring cells (including vascular smooth muscle cells and platelets), where it increases the activity of the enzyme soluble guanylate cyclase, leading to increased formation of cyclic guanosine monophosphate (cGMP) from guanosine triphosphate (GTP).
 The cGMP then activates cGMP-dependent kinase or PKG (protein kinase G).
-Activated PKG promotes vasorelaxation (via a reduction of intracellular calcium levels), alters the expression of genes involved in smooth muscle cell contraction, migration and differentiation, and inhibits platelet activation.
+Activated PKG promotes vasorelaxation (via a reduction of intracellular calcium levels), alters the expression of genes involved in smooth muscle cell contraction, migration, and differentiation, and inhibits platelet activation.
 Nitric oxide–soluble guanylate cyclase signaling also leads to anti-inflammatory effects.

 Phosphodiesterase type 5 (PDE5), which is abundant in the pulmonary tissue, hydrolyzes the cyclic bond of cGMP.
 Consequently, the concentration of cGMP (and thus PKG activity) decreases.

 Endothelin

 Endothelin-1 is a peptide (comprising 21 amino acids) that is produced in endothelial cells.
-It acts on the endothelin receptors ETA and ETB in various cell types including vascular smooth muscle cells and fibroblasts, leading to vasoconstriction, hypertrophy, proliferation, inflammation, and fibrosis.
+It acts on the endothelin receptors ETA and ETB in various cell types, including vascular smooth muscle cells and fibroblasts, leading to vasoconstriction, hypertrophy, proliferation, inflammation, and fibrosis.
 It also acts on ETB receptors in endothelial cells; this leads to the release of both vasoconstrictors and vasodilators from those cells, and clears endothelin-1 from the system.

 Prostacyclin and thromboxane

 Prostacyclin is synthesized from arachidonic acid in endothelial cells.
 In vascular smooth muscle cells, prostacyclin binds mainly to the prostaglandin I receptor.
 This sends a signal to increase adenylate cyclase activity, which leads to increased synthesis of cyclic adenosine monophosphate (cAMP).
-This in turn leads to increased cAMP-dependent protein kinase or PKA (protein kinase A) activity, ultimately promoting vasodilation and inhibiting cell proliferation.
+This, in turn, leads to increased cAMP-dependent protein kinase or PKA (protein kinase A) activity, ultimately promoting vasodilation and inhibiting cell proliferation.
 Prostacyclin signaling also leads to anti-thrombotic, anti-fibrotic, and anti-inflammatory effects.
 Levels of cAMP (which mediates most of the biological effects of prostacyclin) are reduced by phosphodiesterases 3 and 4.

 The vasoconstrictor thromboxane is also synthesized from arachidonic acid.
-In PAH, the balance is shifted away from synthesis of prostacyclin toward synthesis of thromboxane.
+In PAH, the balance is shifted away from the synthesis of prostacyclin toward the synthesis of thromboxane.